FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/prd/mvp-scope-rationale.md

 # Rationale for MVP Scope Decisions

-This document provides the rationale behind the features included in and excluded from the QuestLearn MVP.
+This document provides the rationale behind the features included in and excluded from the RogueLearn MVP.

 ## Core Loop Focus